-Interrupt IdentificationRegister (IIR)
+Interrupt Identification Register (IIR)

-The interrupt identification register is a read-only 8-bit register, which provides the source of the interrupt in a prioritized manner.
-Table 15 shows the IIR bit settings.
+The IIR is a read-only 8-bit register which provides the source of the interrupt in a prioritized manner.
+Table 15 shows interrupt identification register bit settings.

 Table 15.
 Interrupt Identification Register (IIR) Bit Settings